-Once you’ve completed your Storm Tracker profile, you can view job descriptions for all available work-study jobs.
+Once you’ve completed your Career Connections profile, you can view job descriptions for all available work-study jobs.

 If the new student is eligible for work-study, he/she is initially eligible to participate in the student employment (work-study) program.
 Continued eligibility depends on the student’s open and complete participation in the program.